Arlind-dev/dotfiles/README.md

 ### My `setup-wsl.ps1` Script

 This script sets up and configures a NixOS environment within WSL2.
-It performs tasks such as downloading the NixOS image, setting up the disk, cloning your configuration, and applying it to the system.
+It performs tasks such as downloading the NixOS image, setting up the disk, cloning **my configuration**, and applying it to the system.
 Below is an explanation of how the script works and what you need to know.

 #### Key Features

-- **Everything is set up in** `C:/wsl/nixos/`: The script uses this directory to store all related files including the NixOS image, the VHDX for your home directory, and log files.
+- **Everything is set up in** `C:/wsl/nixos/`: The script uses this directory to store all related files including the NixOS image, the VHDX for the home directory, and log files.
-- **Creates a 5GB VHDX disk**: The script will create a 5GB VHDX file for storing your home directory and format it appropriately.
+- **Creates a 5GB VHDX disk**: The script will create a 5GB VHDX file for storing the home directory and format it appropriately.
-- **Downloads and applies your NixOS configuration**: It clones the repository located at `https://github.com/Arlind-dev/dotfiles` and applies the NixOS configuration defined within it.
+- **Downloads and applies my NixOS configuration**: It clones the repository located at `https://github.com/Arlind-dev/dotfiles` and applies the NixOS configuration defined within it.
 - **Sets a default user password**: It sets the password for the `nixos` user as `nixos`.
-- **Updates your WSL configuration if necessary**: If the required settings (such as `localhostForwarding` and `nestedVirtualization`) are missing in your `.wslconfig`, it will offer to update them.
+- **Updates my WSL configuration if necessary**: If the required settings (such as `localhostForwarding` and `nestedVirtualization`) are missing in my `.wslconfig`, it will offer to update them.
 - **Logs are stored in** `C:/wsl/nixos/logs/`: The script creates detailed logs of its operations, stored with timestamps (e.g., `setup_2024-09-31_hh-mm-ss.log`).
-- **Re-running the script deletes the existing NixOS WSL instance**: If you already have a NixOS WSL instance, the script will unregister it and create a new one from scratch.
+- **Re-running the script deletes the existing NixOS WSL instance**: If I already have a NixOS WSL instance, the script will unregister it and create a new one from scratch.

 #### Prerequisites

 - **Git and Wget must be installed**: The script will check if these tools are installed.
-If they are not, it will prompt you to install them before continuing.
+If they are not, it will prompt me to install them before continuing.

 #### Key Configuration Variables